tedk13/pui-website/content/docs/menus/site-menu.md

 ---
-title: Menu
+title: Site Menu
+weight: 1
 ---

-Below you will find documentation and examples for our [site-menu](/docs/menus/menu/#site-menu) and [icon-menu](/docs/menus/menu/#icon-menu).
-The site-menu works well as the main navigation for your site.
-The icon-menu can be used to group clickable icons together.

-## Site Menu

 Our site-menu was built to be used in the header as a main site navigation.
 It contains the standard look and structure of a site-menu.
+If you have a logo that links to your home page, wrap that in an `a` tag with the class `site-logo`.

 You can customize a site-menu in a few ways:
  - Add a [background-color](/docs/menus/menu/#background-color)
  - Add [borders](/docs/menus/menu/#bordered) separating menu items